anmonteiro/lumo/README.md

 [![Sponsors on Open Collective](https://opencollective.com/lumo/sponsors/badge.svg)](#sponsors)

 Lumo is a standalone ClojureScript environment that runs on Node.js and the V8 JavaScript engine.
-It starts up instantaneously and has out-of-the-box access to the entire Node.js ecosystem.
+It starts up instantaneously and provides out-of-the-box access to the entire Node.js ecosystem, including a ClojureScript REPL.

 Lumo also provides a ClojureScript build API, making it possible to [compile ClojureScript projects entirely without the JVM](https://anmonteiro.com/2017/02/compiling-clojurescript-projects-without-the-jvm/),